TJXW-Python/toolsproject-blacklitterman/README.md

 * Optimizing Assets Allocation Weights:

 Blacklitterman mainly depends on the technique of reverse optimization of conventional approach to get optimal allocation of assets in a given portfolio.
-Therefore, after aassets information collection, we should build function to sovle the optimal allocation weights of each assets in the portfolio based on Markowitz Model:
+Therefore, after aassets information collection, we should build function to sovle the optimal allocation weights of each assets in the portfolio based on Markowitz Model.

 (1) Input the estimated parameters of the portfolio:
     Portfolio expected returns, variance and covariance matrix of the assets pool.
 (2) Settting the optimization objective function: